Nubank: History

 In January 2020, Nubank made its first acquisition with the purchase of Plataformatec, a company that specialized in software engineering and agile methodologies.
 In July of the same year, the company also acquired Cognitect, responsible for Datomic and the Clojure programming language.
 In September 2020, Nubank acquired Easynvest, an investment broker also from Brazil, for an undisclosed amount.

 In November 2020, Nubank announced that the company would begin operations in Colombia.
-In April 2021, Edward Wible, who was CTO of the company for 8 years, left his position "to contribute more directly to the construction of the systems and infrastructure of the company" as the Director of Technological Platforms.
+In April 2021, Edward Wible, who was CTO of the company for eight years, left his position "to contribute more directly to the construction of the systems and infrastructure of the company" as the Director of Technological Platforms.

 The bank completed an IPO in December 2021.
 After the IPO, Nubank's cofounder Cristina Junqueira became the second woman in Brazil to reach the self-made billionaire status, since she held 2.9% stake of company stock ($1.3 billion).
 Before and after the IPO, Berkshire Hathaway invested a total of $1 billion in Nubank stock.
 In 2022, Forbes ranked Nubank #1 out of the fifteen best Brazilian banks.

-In October 2023, it was announced that the bank would use generative artificial intelligence to offer credit to customers.
+In October 2023, it was announced that the bank would use generative AI to offer credit to customers.
 It was announced that the AI would function as a virtual assistant that would also give tips on how to use a credit card.
 It was developed using OpenAI's GPT-4 and other bank intelligence systems.

 Also in October 2023, the bank announced that it had requested, through its subsidiary Nu México, a license to operate as a bank in Mexico, with the aim of increasing its portfolio in the country.
 It also began the gradual offer of payroll loans for INSS retirees and pensioners.
 In May 2024, Nubank announced their own travel eSIM in partnership with Gigs.

 In March 2025, Nubank partnered with OpenAI to accelerate productivity with custom enterprise search, giving employees quick access to FAQs, brand guidelines, and internal policies.
 They were also reported to improve customer service experience by using GPT-4o to help agents answer customer queries.
+Following a late 2025 application to the Office of the Comptroller of the Currency (OCC), Nubank was granted conditional approval to establish a national banking presence in the US in January 2026.

+On March 4, 2026, Nu, and Inter Miami CF announced a multiyear partnership establishing Nu as a Main Partner of Inter Miami CF. It was also announced that Inter Miami CF’s new home stadium at Miami Freedom Park will officially be named Nu Stadium.